SAP-samples/teched2022-DT262/exercises/ex1/README.md

  <br>![](/exercises/ex1/images/ex12_16.png)

- 17. In the Branch condition you will need to provide the item to be compared, the operator and value to be compared.
-Click on Each text box to select the following value:
+ 17. In the Branch condition you will need to provide the item, the operator and value to be compared.
+Click on each text box to select the following value:
-  - Select Item:PR Amount
+  - Select Item: <b>PR Amount<b/b>
-  - Operator:is less than or equal
+  - Operator:<b>is less than or equal</b>
-  - Value:100
+  - Value:<b>100</b>

  <br>![](/exercises/ex1/images/ex12_17.png)